 Disney Festival of Holidays

 Disney has announced the return of the Disney Festival of Holidays.
-Celebrate holiday traditions from around the world with cuisine from 8 different Festival Foods Marketplaces set up around Disney California Adventure starting November 12th through January 9, 2022.
+Celebrate holiday traditions from around the world with cuisine from 8 different Festival Foods Marketplaces set up around Disney California Adventure starting November 11th through January 8, 2023.
 All the details about this food festival can be found on the holiday food post.
-Plus I created a Festival of Holidays food checklist to print ahead of time and plan what food you want to try!
+Plus we will create a Festival of Holidays food checklist to print ahead of time and plan what food you want to try.
+This festival is included with your park ticket!

 Top 10 list